Bernese Rescue & Rehoming

 • assist with collecting dogs, sometimes at short notice,

-So, you might not be able to take on a Bernese Rescue dog yourself but you could still perhaps occasionally give some important help with Bernese Rescue.
-Depending on your exact role you may be asked to complete a simple form and sign a confidentiality statement and if you are interested in finding out more about how you might be able to help, please get in touch with Fiona or Jeanette for a chat.
-You will not be asked to do anything you are not comfortable with and volunteers are given guidance and support, where needed, and most people find this a fulfilling activity to help with, expenses can be paid as we know not everyone is able to fund their own costs but are still able to give really useful help if their expenses can be met.
+Depending on your exact role you may be asked to complete a simple form and sign a confidentiality statement.
+You will never be asked to do anything you are not comfortable with and volunteers are given guidance and support, where needed, and most people find this a fulfilling activity to help with.
+Expenses can be paid as we know not everyone is able to fund their own costs but are still able to give really useful help when their expenses can be met.

 .